Identifying causal effects with subjective ordinal outcomes: What would be identified with a smooth reporting function

 Finally, Figure \ref{fig:sim_lognormal} introduces skewness by letting happiness have a standard log-normal distribution.
 Corresponding to the long right-tail in the happiness distribution, I take $\mu(V_i)$ to have support over a large range of values relative to $\ell(V_i)$.
 The results are less optimistic, as compared with the normally distributed case.
-For $|\Delta| > 0.1$, $w_{x,x'}/\frac{1}{2}(w_x+w_{x'})$ differs from unity by more than $10\%$.
-However, the worst-case $\Delta=5$ is not much worse than in the normally-distributed DGP, with $w_{x,x'}/\frac{1}{2}(w_x+w_{x'})$ at least about $0.45$ for all $\bar{R}$.
+For $|\Delta| > 0.1$, $\Pi_{x,x'}/\frac{1}{2}(\Pi_{x}+\Pi_{x'})$ differs from unity by more than $10\%$.
+However, the worst-case $\Delta=5$ is not much worse than in the normally-distributed DGP, with $\Pi_{x,x'}/\frac{1}{2}(\Pi_{x}+\Pi_{x'})$ at least about $0.45$ for all $\bar{R}$.
 Figure \ref{fig:sim_lognormal_dist} reports the distributions of $\delta_{\Delta,x,V_i}$, as in Figure \ref{fig:sim_normal_dist}.

-Appendix \ref{ref:additionaltables} reports further results and variations on the DGPs discussed above.
-Appendix Tables \ref{table:sim_nrf_dblnormal}, \ref{table:sim_nrf_uniform} and \ref{table:sim_nrf_lognormal} show that as with the normal DGP, results also do not differ much whether there are few or many different reporting functions present in the population.
-Taking the lognormal distribution of $H$ as representing the worst-case among the distributions considered, Appendix \ref{ref:additionaltables} also considers some variations on the reporting-function DGP used above.
-Appendix Figure \ref{fig:sim_lognormaloverlap} allows the support of $\ell$ and $\mu$ to ``overlap" so that the minimum threshold $\ell$ for some individuals is higher than that \textit{maximum} threshold $\mu$ is for others.
-Appendix Figure \ref{fig:sim_lognormal_fixedends} eliminates all heterogeneity in reporting functions.
-Appendix Figures \ref{fig:sim_lognormal_uniform} and \ref{fig:sim_lognormal_normal} dispense with (heterogeneously) linear reporting, instead sampling the thresholds for a given individual from a specified distribution and sorting them in ascending order to define that individual's reporting function.
+Below I report further results and variations on the DGPs discussed above.
+Tables \ref{table:sim_nrf_dblnormal}, \ref{table:sim_nrf_uniform} and \ref{table:sim_nrf_lognormal} show that as with the normal DGP, results also do not differ much whether there are few or many different reporting functions present in the population.
+Taking the lognormal distribution of $H$ as representing the worst-case among the distributions considered, I also consider some variations on the reporting-function DGP used above.
+Figure \ref{fig:sim_lognormaloverlap} allows the support of $\ell$ and $\mu$ to ``overlap" so that the minimum threshold $\ell$ for some individuals is higher than that \textit{maximum} threshold $\mu$ is for others.
+Figure \ref{fig:sim_lognormal_fixedends} eliminates all heterogeneity in reporting functions.
+Figures \ref{fig:sim_lognormal_uniform} and \ref{fig:sim_lognormal_normal} dispense with (heterogeneously) linear reporting, instead sampling the thresholds for a given individual from a specified distribution and sorting them in ascending order to define that individual's reporting function.
 In all cases, results fall within the range of those presented above.